Adjustment and Alignment of your Birding Binoculars

 2. Focus on the object using the center focus knob.

-3. Close the eye that is viewing through the eyepiece with the fine adjustment, and refocus on the object as needed.
+3. Close the eye that is viewing through the eyepiece with the fine adjustment and refocus on the object as needed.

 4. Close the other eye and look through the eyepiece with the fine adjustment.
 Make any focus adjustments needed with the fine adjustment for that eyepiece.

 That's it!
 Your binoculars are now calibrated.
 Some binoculars have a scale on the eyepiece with the fine adjustment.
 This can be used as a quick reference for checking the focus.
+Especially useful when sharing binoculars for bird watching.

 Binoculars that are not properly aligned can make focusing difficult and result in a headache after long use.
 You should check the binoculars for alignment before purchase, if possible, or immediately after receiving them.
 You can check the alignment with the following steps.